NeoGranular/lanyon/_posts/2016-04-18-zhan-xian-chapter-54.md

 category: zhan-xian
 previous_chapter: 53
 next_chapter: 55
+chapter:
+  number: 54
 ---
 “Do you really have to go to the Immortal Falling Well?”

 Raising this question, was Du Qian, who had always been considerate towards Yang Chen.
 He could not understand it, Yang Chen was a qi layer disciple, but in the Immortal Falling Well, even with the help of a flying sword, would he be able to obstruct or kill any underground spirit beasts?
 This kind of unwise action basically did not seem like Yang Chen’s usual way of doing things.